I am interested in Natural Language Processing in general and more specifically:

 Research Associate at USFD

-Member of the NLP group at The University of Sheffield (USFD), I currently hold a Research Associate position in Lucia Specia's team.
+I currently hold a Research Associate position in Lucia Specia's team, and work as a member of the NLP group at The University of Sheffield (USFD).
 I am hired on the european project so-called "Quality Translation 21" (QT21) to work on discriminative training and quality estimation of machine translation.